-- 1. For all accounts that are used by SPSS Modeler for connection, grant read access to the SSL files. - 44 IBM SPSS Modeler Server 18.0 Administration and Performance Guide
+1. For all accounts that are used by SPSS Modeler for connection, grant read access to the SSL files.

 Note: This also applies to the Log on as user that is defined in the SPSS Modeler Server service.
-On UNIX or Linux, it applies to the user you are starting SPSS Modeler Server as.
+On UNIX or Linux, it applies to the user you are starting the server as.

 - 2. For Windows, it is not enough that the accounts are in the Administrators group and that permission is given to that Administrators group when User Access Control (UAC) is enabled.
-In addition you must take one of the following actions: - Give the accounts permission separately. - Create a new group, add the accounts into the new group, and give the group permission to access the SSL files. - · Disable UAC.
+In addition you must take one of the following actions: - Give the accounts permission separately. - Create a new group, add the accounts into the new group, and give the group permission to access the SSL files. - Disable UAC.

-Creating an SSL key database: Use the GSKCapiCmd tool to create your key database.
-Before using the tool you must configure your environment; see the topic "Configuring the environment to run GSKit" on page 44 for more information where <ver> is the GSKit version number, <filename> is the name you want to use for the key database file, and <password> is the password for the key database.
+Creating an SSL key database

+Use the GSKCapiCmd tool to create your key database.
+Before using the tool, you must configure your environment; see the topic "Configuring the environment to run GSKit" on page 42 for more information where <ver> is the GSKit version number, <filename> is the name you want to use for the key database file, and <password> is the password for the key database.

+To create the key database, run GSKit and enter the following command:

 '''

-To create the key database, run GSKit and enter the following command: gsk<ver>capicmd[ 64] -keydb -create -populate -db <filename>.kdb -pw <password> -stash
+gsk<ver>capicmd[64] -keydb -create -populate -db <filename>.kdb -pw <password> -stash

 '''